Darwin to Adelaide is the best Aussie road trip

 - Rule 1: Take plenty of music!
 The driver chooses the music!

 - Rule 2: Never contemplate a road trip with children without a window for each child.

 - Rule 3: Take snacks (snakes, jelly babies, packets of chips) and plenty of water.

 Plan your Darwin to Adelaide Road Trip

-As a marathon Aussie road trip between Darwin to Adelaide we advise that you take plenty of rest stops or stop for a few days to get the most out of your adventure.
+As a marathon Aussie road trip between Darwin to Adelaide we advise that you take plenty of rest stops.
+If you’re not in a hurry, stop for a few days along the way to get the most out of your adventure.

 To help your planning, we’ve identified the major stops and how long it takes to drive between them.
 Where there is lots to see we’ve suggested a longer stay to get the most out of your holiday.

 Plan your rest stops and make sure you take breaks along the way to prevent fatigue.